-Soliris® (eculizumab) is the first and only therapy specifically tested and approved for the treatment of patients with paroxysmal nocturnal hemoglobinuria (PNH), an ultra-rare, life-threatening blood disorder.
-Soliris has been approved for the treatment of patients with PNH in nearly 50 countries worldwide, including the United States (US), European Union (EU), and Japan.
+Soliris® (eculizumab) is the first and only therapy approved for the treatment of patients with paroxysmal nocturnal hemoglobinuria (PNH) to reduce hemolysis.1 Soliris is approved for the treatment of patients with PNH in nearly 50 countries worldwide, including the United States (U.S.), European Union (EU), and Japan.

-PNH is an ultra-rare blood disorder in which chronic, uncontrolled activation of complement, a component of the normal immune system, results in hemolysis (destruction of the patient's red blood cells).
+PNH is an ultra-rare, life-threatening blood disorder in which uncontrolled activation of complement, a component of the immune system, results in chronic hemolysis (destruction of the patient's red blood cells).2,3

-Chronic hemolysis is the main cause of serious health problems in people with PNH and can lead to blood clots, organ failure and shortened survival.
-In healthy individuals, red blood cells are equipped with a surface protein, known as a complement inhibitor, which protects them from naturally occurring levels of complement and prevents cell destruction.
-Patients with PNH lack the protective complement inhibitor protein, making red blood cells susceptible to low levels of complement activity, which leads to chronic hemolysis.
-As a result, the toxic contents of red blood cells are released into the bloodstream, causing many of the symptoms associated with PNH.
+Chronic hemolysis is the main cause of serious health problems in people with PNH and can lead to blood clots, organ failure and premature death.4,3,5 In healthy individuals, red blood cells are equipped with a surface protein, known as a complement inhibitor, which protects them from naturally occurring levels of complement and prevents cell destruction.
+Patients with PNH lack the protective complement inhibitor protein, making red blood cells susceptible to destruction by complement, which leads to chronic hemolysis.
+As a result, the toxic contents of red blood cells are released into the bloodstream, causing many of the symptoms associated with PNH.6

-Historically, up to one third of patients with PNH treated with best supportive care did not survive beyond five years of diagnosis due to serious clinical outcomes such as thromboembolism (blockage of a blood vessel by a blood clot) and chronic kidney disease (CKD).
+PNH develops without warning and can occur in men and women of all races, backgrounds and ages.7 While the average age of onset is in the early 30s, approximately 10% of patients first develop symptoms at age 21 or younger.8 Prior to the approval of Soliris, up to 35% of patients with PNH treated with available supportive care did not survive beyond five years from diagnosis due to serious clinical outcomes such as thromboembolism (blockage of a blood vessel by a blood clot) and chronic kidney disease (CKD).3,5

 Treating Patients Who Have PNH with Soliris

-Today, patients with PNH have the benefit of a therapy specifically tested and approved for the treatment of their condition.
-Soliris works by inhibiting terminal complement, which reduces hemolysis, improves symptoms and reduces many of the major health complications associated with PNH.
-Data from an independent long-term analysis in which patients were treated with Soliris for up to eight years show that Soliris dramatically alters the natural course of PNH and improves survival to the extent that it is equivalent to that of an age- and sex-matched normal control population.
+Today, patients with PNH have the benefit of an approved therapy for the treatment of their condition.
+Soliris works by inhibiting terminal complement, which reduces hemolysis, improves symptoms and reduces many of the major health complications associated with PNH.9,10

 IMPORTANT SAFETY INFORMATION